 Due to the high adaptability of the Hyperledger blockchain enterprise system, there’s a number of real use cases currently presented – below are just a few examples, listed in no particular order.

-#1.
-Supply Chain for Pharmaceuticals
+Blockchain-based Supply Platform for Pharmaceuticals

 In April 2017, IBM announced several new blockchain enterprise systems to be built on Hyperledger Fabric.